RaydenSec/IT-Notes/README.md

 # IT-Notes
-Random IT notes for future reference
+Random IT notes for myself